On the rate of generic Gorenstein $K$-algebras

+\begin{remark} Boij proved that there exists a non-empty Zariski open set of Artinian compressed Gorenstein algebras all sharing the same numerical resolution (see \cite[Corollary 3.10]{B99}).
+In the same paper, he conjectured an explicit formula for the graded Betti numbers of generic Artinian Gorenstein algebras with $n>3$ and socle degree $s>1$ \cite[Conjecture 3.13]{B99}, which predicts that the defining ideal is generated in a single degree.
+Note that, in order to prove the conjecture, one only has to exhibit an explicit example of a compressed Gorenstein algebra with the expected resolution.
+If one only produces an example where the defining ideal is generated in a single degree, then there is a non-empty Zariski open set of algebras sharing the same property. \end{remark}

-The values of the graded Betti numbers of generic Artinian Gorenstein algebras with $n>3$ and odd socle degree $s=2t-1$ were conjectured by Boij \cite[Conjecture 3.13]{B99}.
-In fact, Boij proved that there exists a Zariski open set of Artinian compressed Gorenstein algebras all sharing the same numerical resolution, and he conjectured that such a set is non-empty.
-Computer generated evidence was given in \cite[Section 4]{B99}, but the conjecture was later disproved for special values of $n$ and $s$ by Kunte \cite[Corollary 5.6,\ Remark 5.7]{Ku}.
+Regarding Boij's conjecture, computer generated evidence was given in \cite[Section 4]{B99}, but it was later disproved for special values of $n$ and $s$ by Kunte \cite[Corollary 5.6,\ Remark 5.7]{Ku}.
 However, in all known counterexamples the failure is in the middle of the resolution.
 The aim of this section is to prove that Boij's conjecture holds true at the beginning of the resolution.
 Namely, we prove that generic Artinian Gorenstein algebras of socle degree $s=2t-1$ are minimally generated in degree $t$.

-We recall that an Artinian $K$-algebra $A$ of socle degree $s$ is called level if $\soc(A) \subseteq A_s$.
+We recall that an Artinian $K$-algebra $A$ of socle degree $s$ is called \emph{level} if $\soc(A) \subseteq A_s$.
 The construction of the following lemma will be crucial in what follows.